-Mi Casa has been approved since 2019, but construction has not yet begun.
+Mi Casa was approved in 2019, however as of October 2023, construction had not yet begun.
+The City foreclosed the property.
+The City plans to purchase the property at an upcoming auction and continue with the project under the name Pyke.
+The project has received funding from HCD.
+A new builder has committed to completing the project.
 On Figure 1F-3, this project is indicated as Site P-2.
 The project will eventually include 43 units on APN 075-320-08S, which is a 10.13-acre site of single-family housing.
 The homes in the project are advertised as being sized for larger families, with layouts including three- and four-bedroom units.